jmquintana79/jmquintana79.github.io-bkp/_posts/2016-03-21-quick-jekyll.md

 Jekyll and Jekyll-Bootstrap has a simple but powerful Jekyll Configuration System.
 You can:

-Specify a custom permalink format for blog posts.
+- Specify a custom permalink format for blog posts.
-Specify a commenting engine like disqus, intensedebate, livefyre, or custom.
+- Specify a commenting engine like disqus, intensedebate, livefyre, or custom.
-Specify an analytics engine like google, getclicky, or custom.
+- Specify an analytics engine like google, getclicky, or custom.
+- Install and use available plugins as for example:

+<pre><code data-trim class="bash">
+$ gem install jekyll-paginate
+$ gem install jemoji
+</code></pre>

 #### Jekyll Introduction